cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/5_-_Advanced_Topics.md

 When updating repos by name, a repo will be updated even if it is set to be not updated during a regular reposync operation (ex: cobbler repo edit --name=reponame1 --keep-updated=0).

 Note that if a cobbler import provides enough information to use the boot server as a yum mirror for core packages, cobbler can set up kickstarts to use the cobbler server as a mirror instead of the outside world.
-If this feature is desirable, it can be turned on by setting yum_post_install_mirror to 1 in /etc/settings ((and running "cobbler sync").
+If this feature is desirable, it can be turned on by setting yum_post_install_mirror to 1 in `/etc/cobbler/settings` (and running "cobbler sync").
 You should not use this feature if machines are provisioned on a different VLAN/network than production, or if you are provisioning laptops that will want to acquire updates on multiple networks.

 The flags --tries=N (for example, --tries=3) and --no-fail should likely be used when putting reposync on a crontab.
 They ensure network glitches in one repo can be retried and also that a failure to synchronize one repo does not stop other repositories from being synchronized.